#JusticeforJax: Help Demand Oversight Now! Please sign & share this petition!

 You will also likely get scammers who send fake & disturbing leads.
 Please remember that you do not have to answer any questions asked by the public.
 You can always not respond, or tell them to wait for law enforcement to release details, no matter how many people ask!
 Always feel free to remove people from the group that are not following rules.

 Most likely, you will get offers from several different groups/nonprofits offering to make a flyer for your loved one.
-Make sure that flyers are actually beneficial and appropriate for your loved one's case as opposed to accepting flyers made by groups/nonprofits that make flyers primarily to get their own name/brand out there so they can eventually monetize.
+Make sure that flyers are actually beneficial and appropriate for your loved one's case as opposed to accepting flyers made by groups/nonprofits that make flyers primarily to get their own name/brand out there for their own monetization purposes.
 Please research any advocate/nonprofit that offers assistance!
 The goal should always be finding the missing person and raising awareness of their case, not helping missing persons groups monetize or gain more followers.

-Please email me if you need assistance with creating or moderating a Facebook group for your missing loved one or if you need assistance with researching an advocate or nonprofit that has offered to assist in your missing loved one's case.
+Please email me if you need assistance with creating or moderating a Facebook group or page for your missing loved one, or if you need assistance with researching an advocate or nonprofit that has offered to assist in your missing loved one's case.
 Unfortunately, there are several out there that have histories of unethical behavior & have done more harm than good in some missing persons cases.

 On Facebook and Instagram, we boost missing persons flyers as "advertisements" to put them on the screens of social media users located in the same area where your missing loved one was last seen.
 We can assist with reaching out to hospitals, shelters and local businesses.
 We are always willing to share any missing persons case!
 We do not discriminate for any reason, and fully believe that every missing human being deserves to be found.